dorahacksglobal/Hackathon-Playbook/usjoin.md

 - Hands-on projects instructions
 - Recommended reading list
 - Recommended online cources
-- Content in English or Chinese preferred

-If you have anything resource to share, please submit a PR to 👉[this repo][repo]👈 and our staff will help to review.
-Once the PR is merged, you will get 50 USDT as bonus.
+> If you have anything to share, please submit a PR to 👉[**this repo**][repo]👈 and our staff will help to review.
+Once the PR is merged, you will get 💰50 USDT💰 as bonus.
 Looking foward for your contribution!!!

 <br>

 ### **➔Become Our Staff**

 This is one of the most important roles for us and you will have the opportunity to shape the vision and mechanism of our DAO at a very early stage.
 Currently we have four open tracks and we are actively looking for people that would like to build Hackathon DAO with us.

-Please take 3 mins to fill in 👉[this form][staff form]👈 to apply and/or join 👉[Discord][Discord]👈 for more details.

 - **Hackathon Playbook**
 	- Architecture